luiarthur/old_blog/posts/markdown/index.md

 > "Go and love,
 > go and love, young man."

-Use 3 dashes for an em-dash.
-Use 2 dashes for ranges (ex., "it's all in chapters 12--14").
-Three dots ... will be converted to an ellipsis.
-Unicode is supported. ☺

 ~~~R
   x <- 1:5
   for (y in x) y[x] <- x + 1